bradtho/bradtho.github.io/_posts/2020-08-31-istio-ingress.md

 Since the release of v1.6, Istio can now be installed using an Operator.

-> Instead of manually installing, upgrading, and uninstalling Istio in a production environment, you can instead let the Istio operator manage the installation for you.
+> *"Instead of manually installing, upgrading, and uninstalling Istio in a production environment, you can instead let the Istio operator manage the installation for you.
 This relieves you of the burden of managing different istioctl versions.
-Simply update the operator custom resource (CR) and the operator controller will apply the corresponding configuration changes for you.
+Simply update the operator custom resource (CR) and the operator controller will apply the corresponding configuration changes for you." - someone at Istio.io*
+{: .notice--success}

 Sounds pretty good right?
 Well it did to me so I thought I'd give it a try.